George McGovern: 1968 presidential and Senate campaigns

 In August 1967 activist Allard K. Lowenstein founded the Dump Johnson movement, and soon it was seeking a Democratic Party figure to make a primaries campaign challenge against Johnson in the 1968 U.S. presidential election.
 The group's first choice was Senator Robert Kennedy, who declined, as did another, and by late September 1967 they approached McGovern.
 After much deliberation McGovern declined, largely because he feared such a run would significantly damage his own chances for reelection to his Senate seat in 1968.
 A month later the anti-Johnson forces were able to persuade Senate member Eugene McCarthy to run; he was one of the few "dove" senators not up for reelection that year.

 In the 1968 Democratic primary campaign, McCarthy staged a strong showing.
 Robert Kennedy entered the race, President Johnson withdrew and Vice President Hubert Humphrey joined the field.
 While McGovern privately favored Kennedy, McCarthy and Humphrey were both from the neighboring state of Minnesota and publicly McGovern remained neutral.
 McGovern hosted all three as they campaigned for the June 4 South Dakota Democratic primary, which resulted in a strong win by Kennedy to go along with his win in the crucial California primary that night.
-McGovern spoke with Kennedy by phone minutes before the Assassination of Robert F. Kennedy in Los Angeles.
+McGovern spoke with Kennedy by phone minutes before the latter’s assassination in Los Angeles.
 The death of Bobby Kennedy left McGovern the most emotionally distraught he had ever been to that point in his life.

 Within days, some of Kennedy's aides were urging McGovern to run in his place; their antipathy toward McCarthy and ideological opposition to Humphrey made them unwilling to support either candidate.
 McGovern delayed making a decision, making sure that Bobby's brother Ted Kennedy did not want to enter, and with his staff still concerned about the senator's own reelection prospects.
 McGovern's voting had changed during 1968, with his ADA rating falling to 43 as he sought more middle-of-the-road stances.
 In late July, McGovern's decision became more complicated when his daughter Teresa was arrested in Rapid City, South Dakota on drug prohibition charges related to marijuana possession.
 She had led a troubled life since her teenage years, developing problems with alcohol and depression and suffering the consequences of a relationship with an unstable neighborhood boy.
 On the basis of a recently enacted strict state drugs law, Terry now faced a minimum five-year prison sentence if found guilty.
 McGovern was also convinced that the socially conservative voters of South Dakota would reject him owing to his daughter's arrest.
 Charges against her were subsequently dropped because of an invalid search warrant.